Open Market Value for Probate — What It Means and Why It Matters

 | Open Market Value (OMV) | Realistic auction/sale price at date of death | Yes — the only HMRC standard |

-| Insurance Replacement Value | Cost to replace with equivalent new item | No — typically 2-3x higher |
+| Insurance Replacement Value | Cost to replace with an equivalent item | No — a different valuation basis |

 | Retail Replacement Value | Current shop price for similar item | No — includes dealer margin |